giakoumoglou/moco-v3/README.md

   [your imagenet-folder with train and val folders]
 ```

+#### ViT-B, pretrain
-3. To do unsupervised pre-training of a ViT-Base model on ImageNet on 8 nodes, run:
+To do unsupervised pre-training of a ViT-Base model on ImageNet on 8 nodes, run:

 ```bash
 python main_moco.py \